-Clean up all spills immediately. ► Avoid broothing vangura and a
+Clean up all spills immediately.
+Avoid broothing vangura and a

-- Avoid breathing vapours and contact with skin and eyes. - Wear protective clothing, impervious gloves and safety glasses - Shut off all possible sources of ignition and increase ventilation. - Wipe up. - ▶ If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated. - Undamaged cans should be gathered and stowed safely.
+- Avoid breathing vapours and contact with skin and eyes. - Wear protective clothing, impervious gloves and safety glasses - Shut off all possible sources of ignition and increase ventilation. - ▶ Wipe up. - If safe, damaged cans should be placed in a container outdoors, away from all ignition sources, until pressure has dissipated.
+Undamaged cans should be gathered and stowed safely.

-▶ Remove leaking cylinders to a safe place if possible.
+Remove leaking cylinders to a safe place if possible.

 - Release pressure under safe, controlled conditions by opening the valve. - ▶ DO NOT exert excessive pressure on valve; DO NOT attempt to operate damaged valve. - Clear area of personnel and move upwind.

-Major Spills

-Alert Fire Brigade and tell them location an - Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water courses
+Major Spills - Alert Fire Brigade and tell them location and nature of hazard. - May be violently or explosively reactive. - Wear breathing apparatus plus protective gloves. - ▶ Prevent, by any means available, spillage from entering drains or water courses

-Chemwatch: 17-8172 Issue Date: 20/08/2021 Page 5 of 15 Version No: 13.1
+Chemwatch: 17-8172 Page 5 of 15 Issue Date: 20/08/2021 Version No: 13.1